 Does my child have to start back at the beginning of a lesson after exiting?

 Why do you need my child's grade level?

 What is the difference between Family and Educator memberships?

 When does my membership expire?

 Can more than one child share an account?

-You can have more than one child on your customer account, but each child must have their own account in order to get their own username and password to use the onine program.
-The progress a child has made in the program stays linked to their account and cannot be reset.
-Red Apple Reading allows up to 8 children to be signed up on a parent account.
+You can have more than one child on your customer account, but each child must have their own username and password to use the onine program.
+The progress a child has made in the program stays linked to their online account and cannot be reset.
+Up to 8 children can be on a parent account.
 Click the Add Child or Add/Renew/Upgrade button to pay a small fee and add another child user to the account.
-If a child is deleted from the account, ALL data from the child's program will be lost!
-Contact Customer Support
+If a child is deleted from the account, ALL data from the child's program will be lost.